iszczesniak/cpp/move/index.md

 {% include_relative constructors.cc %}
 {% endhighlight %}

-### Implementation of the move constructor
+### Implementation of the constructor overloads

 In the implementation of the move constructor, in the initialization list of the base and member objects, the initializing arguments should be rvalues, so that the compiler can choose the move constructors for the base and member objects.
-To this end we can use the `std::move` function, as shown in the example below.
+To this end we can use the `std::move` function, as shown in the example below, where the copy constructor is also implemented for comparison.

 {% highlight c++ %}
-{% include_relative move-ctor.cc %}
+{% include_relative ctor-impl.cc %}
 {% endhighlight %}

 ## The copy and move assignment operators